|

 with amazing voices and songwriters who provide them with memorable

 material.
-The biggest musical event however is a film, Kosta Ferris'
+The biggest musical event however is a film.
+Kosta Ferris'

 Rembetiko, released in 1983 becomes the most popular Greek